guimoralesCC/CurrencyConverter/README.md

     "date": "2021-10-01"  # Optional: omit or leave blank for latest rates }

-# Send the request to the microservice
+**Send the request to the microservice**

     socket.send_json(request)

 Note: Ensure that the microservice is running and listening on the specified address before sending a request.

-**How to Programmatically RECEIVE Data**
+### How to Programmatically RECEIVE Data
 After sending a request, the microservice will respond with a JSON-formatted message containing either the conversion result or an error message.

-Response Message Format
+**Response Message Format**

 Type: JSON object

-Successful Response Fields:
+*Successful Response Fields:*

     converted_amount (float): The converted amount in the target currency.

     rate (float): The exchange rate used for the conversion.

     date (string): The date of the exchange rate used (either the provided date or "latest").

-Error Response Fields:
+*Error Response Fields:*

     error (string): A message describing the error.

 **Example Successful Response**

 json

-Copy code

 {

     "converted_amount": 85.96,

     "rate": 0.8596,

     "date": "2021-10-01"

 }